-1. On the front panel, remove the blank panel covering the slot intended for housing the second Power Supply module, as shown in the figure below.
+On the front panel, remove the blank panel covering the slot intended for housing the second Power Supply module, as shown in the following figure.
 To do this, use a Philips screwdriver to remove the two screws securing the blank panel to the chassis.